Movie Review – A Bug’s Life vs Antz – Carnage on the Anthill

 Animated films have a gestation period almost five or six times as long as a standard live-action film.
 Before any frame of computer trickery is delivered, before the prints are struck, first, the filmmakers have to come up with an idea.
 After that, they have to develop the story, figure out the storyboards and record the voice cast, to ensure that by the time the rendering of animation begins, things are locked in stone.
 After all, when these films can cost millions of dollars, you want to be sure you get it right the first time.

 How, then, did two separate studios in the largest movie production system on Earth manage to come up with two similar films in the space of the same year?
-Antz, and A Bugs’ Life, both centre their stories on a colony of ants and their associated world.
+Antz, and A Bugs’ Life, both center their stories on a colony of ants and their associated world.
 Both feature a central character who likes the Royal princess, and is a blithering imbecile when confronted with this fact.
 Our hero in Antz, perfectly voiced by Woody Allen, is Z, the middle child of a family of several million, who yearns for something greater than just to dig and work for the good of the colony.
 Likewise, our hero in A Bug’s Life is Flick, voiced by the hilarious Dave Foley, who also yearns for something more than just collecting food for a group of marauding grasshoppers, led by Hopper (a delicious Kevin Spacey, hamming beautifully). yes, there’s a sense of the unfulfilled in both our heroes, as they set about proving everybody wrong.
 Of course, they have to convince their fellow ants that they’re both right to do what they do.
 So which film, if either, is the better of the two?
 Comparatively, these two films are so close in storyline and characterisations that it’s scary, and you’d be forgiven for thinking one is a sequel or prequel to the other.
 The strange thing is, both companies claim they had no foreknowledge of the other’s projects on the drawing board.
 Pixar, fresh off the success of Toy Story (hard to believe that A Bug’s Life is only the studios second major feature!) waited a little longer to release it’s product to the world, while Antz was seen as revolutionary for it’s time, and even proclaimed as a better film than Toy Story.

 Woody Allen leads a standout cast in what can only be described as a shadowy, unwieldy look at life in an ant colony, told from the ants point of view.
 Woody voices Z, the one ant in the colony who desires to be different, who dreams of having more than just a pick-axe and hard hat to dig with.
 Z is part of a work crew building a new tunnel extension for the colony, who bumps into the Princess Bala one night in a bar.
 Bala, slumming it in the lower depths of the colony because she wants to see how the other half live, is the catalyst for the events that take place in Antz, as Z decides he wants to see her again (after all, he thinks they have a connection after a brief Pulp Fiction-inspired dance sequence) and stops at nothing to broach the palace of the royal family.